Qrimpuff/hocg-fan-sim-assets/README.md

       --official-hololive
           Use the official holoLive website to import missing/unreleased cards data

+      --language <LANGUAGE>
+          The language of the cards or Q&A to import [default: all] Possible values:
+          - all: Process both Japanese and English where available
+          - japanese: Only Japanese
+          - english: Only English

       --ogbajoj-sheet
           Use ogbajoj's sheet to import English translations

       --gc
           Remove unused assets

+      --qna
+          Generate Q&A file from official sources.
+Compatible with --clean and --ogbajoj-sheet.
+Does not update cards/assets other than hocg_qnas.json

   -h, --help
           Print help